MaterializeInc/terraform-aws-msk-privatelink/README.md

 - Add the allowed principals to the Endpoint Service configuration in the AWS console

-- Finally, run the last SQL statement from the output of the `terraform apply` command to create the MSK connection which will use the PrivateLink endpoint, example:
+- Finally, run the last SQL statement from the output of the `terraform apply` command to create the MSK connection which will use the PrivateLink endpoint.
+Make sure to use the correct port based on your authentication method (`9092`, `9094`, `9096`, or `9098`):

 ```sql
     -- Create the connection to the MSK cluster